 Here I use the idea of topography, a description or an analysis of a structured entity showing the relations among its components, as a format in which I can keep small details and still make a space that could go on and on, like the ocean itself.
 When we look at the world we assemble small views into a large idea like "the ocean.”
 We can't see it all at once and my views construct the whole from its parts.

-Other series such as Somewhere, rely upon different types of construction.
+The Somewhere, relies upon different types of construction.
 I use digital drawing along with photographic data to create images with a compressed perspective.
 These works are also based on elements of time in that they are complex compositions that describe fragments of information, time, and space.
 Our sense of time is constructed from small views like hours, days, weeks, and we assemble those into a larger idea of life itself.
 The idea of making one photograph of any given moment in time is not enough for me.
 I prefer to gather together many moments, each with its own unique characteristics, into one unified whole.
 I often use layering of images to both obscure and reveal what lies beneath the surface.
 I want to capture the feeling of time, light with its reflections and refractions, and movement.
 This, to me, suggests the space both above and below the surface, the present and memory, gathered together into one.

 Swim series